Angela Vode: Persecution under Communism

-After World War II she continued to work as a teacher.
+After World War II, she continued to work as a teacher.
 In 1947, she was arrested by the Communist Yugoslav secret police, imprisoned, and tortured for two months.
 In autumn of 1947, she was put to trial at the Nagode Trial, a show trial organized against several renowned Slovene pro-Western politicians and activists.
 All of them were accused of being enemies of the working class, agents of capitalism, western spies, etc. They were all sentenced to death or long term imprisonment and cancellation of all rights.

-Vode was accused of "writing an extensive spy report on the political and economic situation in Slovenia in which she wrote heavy defamations on people's authorities concerning the war and intended to present it to a representative of the American Red Cross in Yugoslavia".
+Vode was accused of "writing an extensive spy report on the political and economic situation in Slovenia in which she defamed the authorities, and intended to present this report to a representative of the American Red Cross in Yugoslavia".
 She was sentenced to 20 years of imprisonment and cancellation of all rights for further five years.
-She was released after six years, probably because of pressures of international organisations on Tito's Yugoslavia.
+She was released after six years, probably due to the external pressures of international organizations on Tito's Yugoslavia.

-After her release from prison, Vode became a nonperson, that is a person without any rights.
-She couldn't have a job or any personal income.
-She didn't have medical insurance neither social support.
-She couldn't get a passport.
-Her name was prohibited in public: she was prevented from publishing, while her works could not be quoted in books or articles.
-She was totally in care of her sister Ivanka Špindler for several years.
-She was given her passport back only in the mid-1970s.
-Her first public appearance happened shortly before her death in the mid-1980s, when she gave an interview for the alternative journal Nova revija.
+After her release from prison, Vode became a non-person, that is a person without any rights.
+She was not allowed to look for an employment or to have a personal income.
+She was entitled neither to medical insurance nor social care.
+She also could not obtain a passport, making it impossible to leave Yugoslavia legally.
+Her name was prohibited in public: she was prevented from publishing, while her works could not be quoted in other books or articles.
+For several years, her livelihood completely dependent on her sister, Ivanka Špindler.
+She was finally issued a passport in the mid-1970s.
+Her first public appearance occurred in the mid-1980s, shortly before her death, when she gave an interview for the alternative journal Nova revija.

 She died in Ljubljana in 1985.